Skip to content

 Unknown Available mark_supply_available SupplyMarkedAvailable

-Unknown, Available, Recovering Degraded degrade_supply SupplyDegraded
+Unknown, Available, Recovering Degraded degrade_supply or observe_supply_status SupplyDegraded

-Unknown, Available, Degraded, Recovering Unavailable mark_supply_unavailable SupplyMarkedUnavailable
+Unknown, Available, Degraded, Recovering Unavailable mark_supply_unavailable or observe_supply_status SupplyMarkedUnavailable

-Unavailable Recovering mark_supply_recovering SupplyMarkedRecovering
+Unavailable Recovering mark_supply_recovering or observe_supply_status SupplyMarkedRecovering

-Recovering Available restore_supply SupplyRestored
+Recovering Available restore_supply (operator-only; Monitor is fenced out) SupplyRestored

 Guards.
 Beyond the source-state check, each transition enforces: